 - Clearly separate sections and use obvious headers: This will help reps quickly find the information they need to answer a prospect’s question.

-- Brand it: Using your brand’s fonts and colors will help make your battlecards feel more official and convey the importance of the document to your team.
+- Brand it: Using your brand’s fonts and colors will make your battlecards feel more official and convey the importance of the document to your team.

 Get your own template here.